sheltermanager/asm3/doc/manual/csvimportfields.rst

 ANIMALNAME
     The animal's name
 ANIMALIMAGE
-    A photo for the animal, it can either be a fully qualified HTTP URL to a JPG image OR a base64 encoded JPG expressed as a data URI
+    A photo for the animal, it can either be an absolute HTTP URL to a JPG image OR a base64 encoded JPG expressed as a data URI
 ANIMALPDFDATA
     A PDF file to attach to the animal.
-Like image, it can be a fully qualified URL or a base64 encoded PDF as a data URI ANIMALPDFNAME
+Like image, it can be an absolute URL or a base64 encoded PDF as a data URI ANIMALPDFNAME
     The filename associated with the PDF data ANIMALNONSHELTER